Firecatsstuff/Arch-Installation-Guide-btw/README.md

 Install the base packages like this (only include efibootmgr if you got a uefi system and include networkmanager if you need to connect to wifi):

-`pacstrap /mnt base linux linux-firmware sof-firmware alsa-utils pipewire pipewire-alsa pipewire-pulse wireplumber base-devel grub networkmanager efibootmgr nano`
+`pacstrap /mnt base linux linux-firmware sof-firmware base-devel grub networkmanager efibootmgr nano`

-If you use an amd or intel cpu, make sure to add `adm-ucode` or `intel-ucode` too
+If you use an amd or intel cpu, make sure to add `amd-ucode` or `intel-ucode` too

-# Step 7: FsTab (File System tab)
+# Step 7: fstab (File System tab)

 Firstly type: